IconicPlushStarss/contractors-black-ops-2-vr-codz/README.md

 ---

+## Reminders

+### I don't plan on making any major updates for this modkit and such.
+I will be adding bug fixes and features here and there, but I have no plans for any big changes or additions anytime soon.

 ## How to Use
 1. Go to the **Releases** tab and download the `.rar` file.
 2. Extract the file and drag it into your Contractors Modkit content folder via File Explorer.